juliocesar-io/juliocesar-io/README.md

 ## Hey!

 I keep building stuff for fun.
-Love the grind of end-to-end. 🚀
+Love the grind of building end-to-end. 🚀